This article is also available on Medium.

 - use an enum to represent the possible placement states,

-- initialize the placement to be “valid” at the beginning (while in “phantom” mode)
+- initialise the placement to be “valid” at the beginning (while in “phantom” mode)

 - change it when placing the building